 What is a Carbon Foodprint?
 Why It Matters & How to Track It

-Learn what a carbon foodprint is, why tracking food emissions matters, and how AI-powered analysis helps consumers make sustainable choices.
+Learn what a food carbon footprint is and how it differs from carbon foodprint.
+Discover why tracking food emissions matters and how AI-powered analysis helps consumers make sustainable choices.

 What is a Carbon Foodprint?
 Why It Matters & How to Track It

 Every meal we eat leaves a mark on the planet.
-The carbon foodprint is the total amount of greenhouse gas emissions produced by the food we buy and consume.
+The carbon foodprint (also commonly referred to as food carbon footprint) is the total amount of greenhouse gas emissions produced by the food we buy and consume.
 From farm to table, food production involves land use, water consumption, transportation, and packaging—all contributing to its environmental footprint.
-Understanding and reducing your carbon foodprint is an essential step towards a more sustainable lifestyle and a healthier planet.
+Understanding and reducing your food carbon footprint is an essential step towards a more sustainable lifestyle and a healthier planet.

 Why Should You Care About Your Carbon Foodprint?

 Food production accounts for nearly one-third of global greenhouse gas emissions (IPCC).
 The environmental impact of different food products varies significantly.
 Some foods—like beef and cheese—have much higher emissions than plant-based foods like lentils or potatoes due to factors like methane production, feed requirements, and land use.
+Understanding your food carbon footprint helps you see exactly how your choices contribute to these emissions.
 By making informed decisions about what we eat, we can collectively reduce our climate impact and create a more resilient food system.

 Understanding your carbon foodprint is essential for: